irrevocablesake/Quasar/README.md

 ### Mesh Types and Transformations

-Quasar has a few in built types of geometries, which can be extended further easily.
+Quasar has a few in-built types of geometries, the Primitive geometry list can be extended further easily.
 Majorly there are two types of geometries:
 - **Primitives** ( Sphere / Quad / Triangle )
 - **Composites** ( Composites / Primitives )